jiri-otoupal/abst/README.md

 * `abst ctx list` to list contexts
 * `abst ctx upgrade <context-name>` to upgrade context you can use `--all` flag to upgrade all contexts
 * `abst ctx locate <context-name>` to get a full path of context
 * `abst ctx share <context-name>` to copy context contents into clipboard and display it, you can use `--raw` to just get json
 * `abst ctx paste <context-name>` to paste contents into context file provided from name

+### Session commands

+* `abst ssh` facilitates selecting an instance to connect to.
+The optional `port` argument can be specified partially; a connection is established if only one match is found.
+Use `-n <context-name>` to filter a connection, where the name can be a partial match. `abst` employs the `in` operator for searching and proceeds with SSH if a single matching instance exists.

 ### Parallel execution